Skip to content

 Option Name Default Value Description

-schedule None, must be provided Schedule at which the Workflow will be run.
-E.g. 5 4 * * *
+schedule None, must be provided Cron schedule to run Workflows.
+Example: 5 4 * * *

 suspend false If true Workflow scheduling will not occur.
 Can be set from the CLI, GitOps, or directly

-concurrencyPolicy Allow Policy that determines what to do if multiple Workflows are scheduled at the same time.
-Available options: Allow: allow all, Replace: remove all old before scheduling a new, Forbid: do not allow any new while there are old
+concurrencyPolicy Allow What to do if multiple Workflows are scheduled at the same time.
+Allow: allow all, Replace: remove all old before scheduling new, Forbid: do not allow any new while there are old

-startingDeadlineSeconds 0 Number of seconds after the last successful run during which a missed Workflow will be run
+startingDeadlineSeconds 0 Seconds after the last scheduled time during which a missed Workflow will still be run.

-successfulJobsHistoryLimit 3 Number of successful Workflows that will be persisted at a time
+successfulJobsHistoryLimit 3 Number of successful Workflows to persist

-failedJobsHistoryLimit 1 Number of failed Workflows that will be persisted at a time
+failedJobsHistoryLimit 1 Number of failed Workflows to persist

 Cron Schedule Syntax

-The cron scheduler uses the standard cron syntax, as documented on Wikipedia.
+The cron scheduler uses standard cron syntax.
+The implementation is the same as CronJobs, using robfig/cron.

 Crash Recovery

+With startingDeadlineSeconds you can specify a maximum grace period past the last scheduled time during which it will still run.
 For example, if a CronWorkflow that runs every minute is last run at 12:05:00, and the controller crashes between 12:05:55 and 12:06:05, then the expected execution time of 12:06:00 would be missed.
-However, if startingDeadlineSeconds is set to a value greater than 65 (the amount of time passing between the last scheduled run time of 12:05:00 and the current controller restart time of 12:06:05), then a single instance of the CronWorkflow will be executed exactly at 12:06:05.
+However, if startingDeadlineSeconds is set to a value greater than 5 (the time passed between the last scheduled time of 12:06:00 and the current time of 12:06:05), then a single instance of the CronWorkflow will be executed exactly at 12:06:05.

 Currently only a single instance will be executed as a result of setting startingDeadlineSeconds.